What is breast implant revision?

 -

-What does breast implant revision surgery involve?Your Surgeon will make incisions in the inframammary fold or around the areola as part of a periareolar approach to access the implants.
+What does breast implant revision surgery involve?Your surgeon will make incisions in the inframammary fold or around the areola as part of a periareolar approach to access the implants.
 This surgery can be technically challenging and must be performed accurately to minimise the risk of a further revision breast procedure.
 The best surgical technique will be explained once you have had an in-person consultation.

 -